3DOM-FBK/deep-image-matching/README.md

 Include the `--detach` option to run the container in background and/or `--rm` to remove container on exit.
 If you have more than one running container, you can remove `--name running-deep-image-matching`.

 Once the container is running, you can then open the repo cloned inside the container directly in VSCode using `ctrl+alt+O` and selecting the option "attach to running container" (make sure to have the Docker extension installed in VSCode), then enjoy!

+If you face any issues, especially on Linux when using the `gpus all` setting, please refer to the [documentation](https://3dom-fbk.github.io/deep-image-matching/installation/).

 ## Usage instructions